wg-osr/walkerga.github.io/class/fi_cacus.md

 ## Oiled Up II
 While you are oiled up, you cannot be grappled.
 ## Scoundrel
-When you succeed on a fighting maneuvre, you can plant or steal a small object on your opponent.
+When you succeed in a fighting maneuver, you can plant or steal a small object on your opponent.
 ## Oiled Up III
-When you are oiled up and an enemy misses a melee attack against you, you can make a fighting maneuvre against it.
+When you are oiled up and an enemy misses a melee attack against you, you can make a fighting maneuver against it.
 ## Font of Shine
 You can use your Body Oil ability twice per day.
 ## Spitfire